generate-lockfiles¶

 Only generate lockfiles for the specified resolve(s).

 Resolves are the logical names for the different lockfiles used in your project.
-For your own code's dependencies, these come from backend-specific configuration such as [python].resolves
+For your own code's dependencies, these come from backend-specific configuration such as [python].resolves.
+For tool lockfiles, resolve names are the options scope for that tool such as black, pytest, and mypy-protobuf.

 If you specify an invalid resolve name, like 'fake', Pants will output all possible values.